vincps2000-ux/MechTemp.Mikro/PROJECT_AI_README.txt

 - All part and template logic is separated from the UI for maintainability.
 - The `CanAdd()` method in `Templatemanager` enforces layer-specific rules for part addition, and the UI respects these rules.
  - The UI now recalculates stats each step using `StatCalc` and displays a weight limit.
 The `PartManager` exposes `GetAllCategories()` and `GetTypeForName()` to support category-driven selection.
+ - The scale system ensures frames use predefined scales and only prompts for Scale when it's not in the part definition; child parts cannot exceed the parent's Scale.

 ---
 This file is intended to help future AI agents or developers quickly understand the project structure and goals.